-In 1970, the developers of the city of Freeport designated 40 acres on Grand Bahama as the and the total area under protection jumped to more than 700,000 acres.
+In 2002 the Bahamian national park system doubled in size when 10 new sites were designated and the total area under protection jumped to more than 700,000 acres.
 Today there are 32 national parks protecting over two million acres around the country.
 And the BNT is possibly the only non-governmental agency in the world responsible for national park management.
+Source: www.bnt.bs